rduenasf/birding/docs/birds/retloo.md

 scientific_name: "Gavia stellata"
 order: "Gaviiformes"
 family: "Gaviidae (Loons)"
 description: "Gavia stellata is a species of bird in the Gaviidae (Loons) family.
-It has been observed 4 times."
+It has been observed 4 times.
+It has been photographed."
 species_group: "Loons"
 species_code: "retloo"

 sidebar_position: 384
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Gaviiformes
   - Gaviidae (Loons)
   - Loons
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---